d365collaborative/d365fo.integrations/docs/Add-D365ODataConfig.md

 ```

 ### -Tenant
-Azure Active Directory (AAD) tenant id (Guid) that the D365FO environment is connected to, that you want to send a message to
+Azure Active Directory (AAD) tenant id (Guid) that the D365FO environment is connected to, that you want to access through OData

 ```yaml
 Type: String